azubaidi84/practical_project_2020/README.md

 1. a representation of a feature matrix of shape (sample x feature)
 2. the reptition time in seconds (int)
 3. the names of the features (as string)

+**Optional**

+The function can return the plotted MPS.
+By default, this is set to False and has to be indicated if needed otherwise.